andres-foo/kanji-web-app/README.md

 ## USING THE EXPORT FUNCTION FOR ANKI

-Using the export function will create an csv file that can be imported in Anki.
+Using the export function will create a csv file that can be imported in Anki.
 For that, a deck must be created that has the following fields with the exact same names:

 ```
 Kanji